Betting for Heavyweights

 This really is as simple as betting on who you believe will be the outright winner of the bout.
-It’s simple, it’s quick and more often than not, it’s one of the easiest outcomes to wager on.
-Although obviously, the easier it is to pick who wins the fight, the less return you’ll get on your money.
+It’s simple, it’s quick, and more often than not, it’s one of the easiest outcomes to wager on.
 Now, with a moneyline wager, the most important factor is picking the outright winner.
-Here, moneyline bets utilise the odds in order to balance out the competition.
-If you bet on a boxer who is unlikely to win, you’re more likely to get a bigger payout.
+Here, moneyline bets utilise the odds to balance the competition.

-When looking at an online bookmaker in order to place a moneyline bet, the one element you really need to notice is the number that is written next to the boxer.
-If the number is a negative number, then this boxer is the favourite to win; if it is a positive number, then they would be considered the underdog.
-However, if the fight is evens, then both boxers would have a negative number next to their name.
+When looking at an online bookmaker to place a moneyline bet, the one element you really need to notice is the number written next to the boxer.
+If the number is a negative number, this boxer is the favourite to win; if it is a positive number, they would be considered the underdog.
+However, if the fight is evens, both boxers would have a negative number next to their name.
 So, here’s an example of what you might see:

 Anthony Joshua -230

 Dillian Whyte – +240

 The negative number next to Anthony Joshua implies that he is odds on favourite to win the bout, and Dillian Whyte is considered an underdog in this bout.
 Now, with these numbers, if you were to bet on Anthony Joshua to win, you would need to bet £230 to get a £100 return.
 So, your stake would be £230; if he won, you’d get back £330.